tomas-fryza/vhdl-course/Labs/07-ffs/README.md

 ## Part 3: VHDL code for flip-flops

-Create entities for D flip-flop (with an async reset, with a sync reset), JK flip-flop (with a sync reset), T flip-flop (with a sync reset) and simulate each entity separately.
+As specified by the teacher, create at least two entities for flip-flop D (with asynchronous reset, with synchronization reset), flip-flop JK (with synchronization reset), or T flip-flop (with synchronization reset).
+Try to simulate them together in a single testbench with a maximum duration of 200 ns.

    | **Entity** | **Inputs** | **Outputs** | **Description** |
    | :-- | :-- | :-- | :-- |